-The general public is largely unaware that the last round of pension reforms was based on demographic projections produced by the Federal Statistical Office (in its "8th coordinated population projection") that worked on the unrealistic assumption of no further increase in life expectancy from 1st January 2000 onwards (Sommer 1994, pp. 497).
+The general public is largely unaware that the last round of pension reforms was based on demographic projections produced by the Federal Statistical Office (in its eighth coordinated population projection) that worked on the unrealistic assumption of no further increase in life expectancy from 1 January 2000 onward.
 The expert report by the Scientific Advisory Council is also based on these unrealistic figures.
-It was not until its next projection published in July 2000 (the "9th coordinated population projection") that the Federal Statistical Office also built in the assumption of further increases in life expectancy, which our Figure 7 has already catered for.
+It was not until its next projection published in July 2000 (the ninth coordinated population projection) that the Federal Statistical Office also built in the assumption of further increases in life expectancy, which our figure VII has already catered for.

-c.
-Policy option II: Raising the retirement age
+(c) Policy option II: raising the retirement age

 If the options of cutting the level of pensions or raising contribution rates are not acceptable, a drastic increase in the retirement age will be unavoidable.
-By calculating age indices with a moving retirement age at one-year intervals (61, 62, 63, ..., 73), we can establish in which years the retirement age would need to be raised, and by how much, to maintain the ageing index constant by virtue of this boundary shift.
-The dates at which retirement age would need to be raised as ascertained in Variant 5 of the projections made for the German Insurance Association are shown in Table 3.
+By calculating age indices with a moving retirement age at one-year intervals (61, 62, 63, ..., 73), we can establish in which years the retirement age would need to be raised, and by how much, so as to maintain the ageing index constant by virtue of this boundary shift.
+The dates at which retirement age would need to be raised as ascertained in variant 5 of the projections made for the German Insurance Association are shown in table 3.